CSE210-fa25-team07/emoji-speak-translator/README.md

 ```sh
 npm ci
 ```
-npm ci installs exact versions from package-lock.json.
+`npm ci` installs exact versions from `package-lock.json`.

 A node_modules/ folder should be created locally.
 ### Testing
 Run `npm test`.
-Below is an example output with basic tests
+Below is an example output with basic tests.
 ```sh
 npm test